The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 Knowledge

 Knowledge indicates the level of actual information, familiarity, and experience on the discussion topic.
-Actually, the discussion topic is the message of the communication process.
-Therefore, the communicator feels comfortable discussing if the topic is familiar to them.
-However, knowledge does not imply the educational qualification or degrees of the sender or receiver.
+The discussion topic is the message of the communication process.
+Therefore, the communicator feels comfortable discussing whether the topic is familiar to them.
+However, knowledge does not imply the educational qualifications or degrees of the sender or receiver.

 For example, a football player will be more interested in talking about football than cricket.
 On the other hand, a cricket player will surely feel comfortable discussing a cricket game.
 Here, knowledge indicates familiarity with the subject of the discussion topic or message.